NU-ACCESS/XRFast.jl/README.md

-# The XRFast Package for Dictionary learning of MA-XRF Images <br>
+# The XRFast Package for Dictionary Learning of MA-XRF Images <br>

 ***